Biography

 In concert and in recording…

-Mireille is an accomplished concert singer and recitalist and has appeared with many of North America’s major orchestras and festivals including the Minnesota Orchestra, the National Symphony Orchestra, the Calgary and Edmonton Symphony Orchestras, Les Violons du Roy, le Festival Lanaudière, the Ottawa Chamberfest and the Music & Beyond Festival.
-She is an acknowledged champion of contemporary music and has done a number of premieres and workshops of new compositions, in addition to participating in the ground-breaking development of VR techniques for opera by originating the role of Eurydice in ORPHEUS VR.
+Mireille is an accomplished concert singer and recitalist and has appeared with many of North America’s major orchestras and festivals including the Minnesota Orchestra, the National Symphony Orchestra, Les Violons du Roy, le Festival Lanaudière, Ottawa Chamberfest, Toronto Summer Music and the Rockport Chamber Festivals.
+She is an acknowledged champion of contemporary music and has done a number of premieres and workshops of new compositions, in addition to participating in the ground-breaking development of VR techniques for opera by originating the role of Eurydice in ORPHEUS VR with Re:Opera.

 In April 2011, she made her Carnegie Hall debut singing Vaughan Williams’ DONA NOBIS PACEM and returned to Carnegie in January of 2012 to give a recital in Marilyn Horne’s “The Song Continues” series.
 She is an avid recitalist and is a core member of The Mirror Visions Ensemble, a vocal chamber music collective.